 Resources for safeguards in the community

-We are advocates for the needs and safety of individuals with developmental disabilities.
+We are advocates for appropriate safety supports as an essential part of increased independence in the community for individuals with developmental disabilities.

 Arc of Westchester is not responsible for the privacy practices or the content of the following linked sites.
 These links are provided for your convenience only and you access them at your own risk.